hotg-ai/dev-hotg-ai/docs/forge/overview.md

 We have created some [getting started tutorials](https://github.com/hotg-ai/forge-runtime-examples) that can help you quickly deploy your rune.

-We have created few templates which contain ML pipeline for can be use to quickly
 ## Templates

-We have created few templates of (CV, Audio, NLP).
-You can use them to learn how to create a ML pipeline.
+We have created a few templates of (CV, Audio, NLP).
+You can use them to learn how to create an ML pipeline.